-Slightly more people dug (54%) in their green manures than used the 'chop and drop' technique (46%) that is often used for no dig growing.
-However, the fact that there almost half the people used a no dig method for incorporation shows that there is considerable interest in using this technique.
+In 2022, slightly more people dug (54%) in their green manures than used the 'chop and drop' technique (46%) that is often used for no dig growing.
+In 2023 there was a considerably higher proportion of no diggers with 68% using the 'chop and drop method'.
+This shows that there is considerable interest in using no dig methods to incorporate green manures.
 Some growers commented that they used cardboard and compost to cover the green manures and prevent regrowth.

-Although the rye and vetch was reliable, 70% of the participants found it contained some tough material, with 36% saying it had a lot of tough material.
-Conversely 90% found that the gardeners mix contained mostly soft material, especially as much of the material had died off, making it easier to incorporate.
+Although the rye and vetch was reliable, in 2022, 70% of the participants found it contained some tough material, with 36% saying it had a lot of tough material.
+In 2023, this was even more, with 81% finding it contained some tough material and 52% finding in contained a lot.
+Some people commented that they had to remove the material from the soil and add it to the compost heap because it was too tough.

+Conversely, in 2022 90% found that the Gardener's mix contained mostly soft material, especially as much of the material had died off, making it easier to incorporate.
+In 2023, even after a milder winter and less of the material having died off still 73% found that it contained mostly soft material.

-\\ difference between mixes was highly significantly different (P<0.001) using Pearsons Chi Squared Test
+difference between mixes was highly significantly different (P<0.001) using Pearsons Chi Squared Test in both 2022 and 2023